stolostron/rhacm-docs/about/quick_start.md

 You can also manage security and compliance across your created and imported managed clusters.

 1. Create a policy using the _policy_ templates.
-See the [policy overview](../security/policy_example.md) for details about how to create a policy with a `.yaml` template.
+See the [Policy overview](../security/policy_example.md) for details about how to create a policy with a `.yaml` template.

 2. From the _Policies_ page, you can view a summary of cluster and policy violations.